ClaudiuGeorgiu/Obfuscapk/README.md

 obfuscation techniques on the decompiled `smali` code, resources and manifest.
-The obfuscated app retains the same functionality as the original one, but the differences under the hood sometimes make the new application very different from the original (e.g., to signature based antivirus software).
+The obfuscated app retains the same functionality as the original one, but the differences under the hood sometimes make the new application very different from the original (e.g., to signature-based antivirus software).